Snapchat/KeyDB-docs/docs/replication.md

 For example computing slow Set or Sorted set operations and storing them into local keys is an use case for writable replicas that was observed multiple times.

-However note that **writable replicas before version 4.0 were incapable of expiring keys with a time to live set**.
+However note that **writable replicas were once incapable of expiring keys with a time to live set**.
 This means that if you use `EXPIRE` or other commands that set a maximum TTL for a key, the key will leak, and while you may no longer see it while accessing it with read commands, you will see it in the count of keys and it will still use memory.
-So in general mixing writable replicas (previous version 4.0) and keys with TTL is going to create issues.
+So in general mixing writable replicas and keys with TTL is going to create issues.

-KeyDB 4.0 RC3 and greater versions totally solve this problem and now writable replicas are able to evict keys with TTL as masters do, with the exceptions of keys written in DB numbers greater than 63 (but by default KeyDB instances only have 16 databases).
+Now, writable replicas are able to evict keys with TTL as masters do, with the exceptions of keys written in DB numbers greater than 63 (but by default KeyDB instances only have 16 databases).

-Also note that since KeyDB 4.0 replica writes are only local, and are not propagated to sub-replicas attached to the instance.
+Writes are only local, and are not propagated to sub-replicas attached to the instance.
 Sub replicas instead will always receive the replication stream identical to the one sent by the top-level master to the intermediate replicas.
 So for example in the following setup:

     A ---> B ---> C